e2nIEE/pandapower/CONTRIBUTING.rst

     git pull

 #.
-Make changes in the code:
+Make changes in the code

 #.
 Add and commit your changes: ::